javedh-dev/sshbuddy/docs/configuration.md

 **Example**: `2222` for a server running SSH on a custom port

+### Default Path

+Specify a default directory to automatically navigate to when connecting to a host.
+This is especially useful when you always work in a specific directory on a server.

+**Example**: `/var/www/html` or `~/projects/myapp`

+**How it works**: When you connect to a host with a default path configured, SSHBuddy uses `ssh -t` to allocate a pseudo-terminal and executes `cd 'default_path' && exec $SHELL -l` to:
+1. Change to the specified directory
+2. Start a new login shell in that directory
+3. Give you a fully interactive session

+**Use cases**:
+- Web developers who always work in `/var/www/html`
+- DevOps engineers who need to be in `/opt/applications`
+- Projects where code lives in a specific directory like `~/projects/microservices`

+**Manual entry**: When adding or editing a manual host, fill in the "Default Path" field with the desired directory path.

+**Termix integration**: If you use Termix, the default path is automatically imported from Termix's `defaultPath` field, so your existing Termix directory preferences are preserved.

+**Requirements**:
+- The directory must exist on the remote server
+- Your user must have permission to access the directory
+- If the directory doesn't exist, the connection will fail with an error

 ## Example Configuration

 Here's a complete config file showing various authentication methods: